israelysm/fundraiser/README.md

     <script src="./js/fundraiser.js"></script>

 #### Step 3:
-And The Final thing just the widget code to which section you want to display the Components.
+And The Final thing just paste the widget code to which section you want to display the Components.

      <div v-if="campaignshow" class="columns is-flex-wrap-wrap">
             <campaigncard v-for="(campaign,index) in campaignlist"